opendevstack/ods-pipeline/README.md

 [![Tekton Tasks Tests](https://github.com/opendevstack/ods-pipeline/actions/workflows/main.yaml/badge.svg)](https://github.com/opendevstack/ods-pipeline/actions/workflows/main.yaml)

-**IMPORTANT: This is EXPERIMENTAL ONLY.
+**IMPORTANT: This is approach is currently being evaluated.
 This may or may not become part of ODS one day.**

 ## Introduction